 PIE Group B could have pushed far to the south, stopped worshipping *seh₂u-el over the course of several centuries, and picked up indigenous worship of a similar god.
 Maybe they used a word from their language etymologically related to the name of their god, and that word is Surya.

-We don’t have temporal resolution or time machines, so we don’t know.
+We don’t have temporal resolution or time machines, so we don’t know the answer to that identity question — we only know our experiences and our inferences and our uncertainties.
 What we do know is that those gods etymologically descended from the PIE reconstructed word *seh₂u-el, including Sol and Helios.
 They do not necessarily have cultus that looks identical, but they often have common themes.